 a need for prescription drug(s)

-Please note, it is reasonable to assume that a person's risk of reaction increases, when the number of drugs received within a period of time is increased.
-The pediatric population receives 36 doses of vaccine against 13 illnesses, within their first two years of life.
+Please note, it is reasonable to assume that a person's risk of reaction increases when the number of drugs received within a period of time is increased.
+The pediatric population receives 37 doses of vaccine against 14 illnesses, within their first two years of life.
 In comparison, the study group received an average of 3.7 doses of vaccine over three years time.
-Based on the significantly increased vaccine exposure rate experienced in the pediatric population, one can reasonably assume that more than 2.6% of the pediatric population, are requiring medical support following an adverse vaccine event, annually.
+Based on the significantly increased vaccine exposure rate experienced in the pediatric population, one can reasonably assume that more than 2.6% of the pediatric population are requiring medical support after vaccination, annually.

 Harvard created an automated system that could quickly identify more reactive and unsafe vaccines.
 With such information, the Health Authority could properly manage the vaccine supply, allowing only the safest vaccines to remain on the market.
-Such action, may have restored faith in the vaccine program, recognizing that hesitancy has crept in and continues to grow.
-Unfortunately, it appears that HHS and CDC have done nothing in the past nine years, to advance automating VAERS.
-As a result, the public has been left to continue relying on a passive voluntary system which the Government admits is woefully inadequate and ineffective.
-That means, for the time being, $1 million tax payer dollars has been "wasted" and our infants and children remain at risk .
+Such action might have restored faith in the vaccine program, recognizing that hesitancy crept in and continues to grow.

 The National Childhood Vaccine Injury Act of 1986 Here